Tulle massacre: Mass arrests

-On 9 June, between 9 and 10 am, SS-Sturmbannführer Aurel Kowatsch declared to Prefect Trouillé and the Secretary General of the prefecture, M. Roche: "Your gesture [care of wounded Germans] will not be ignored by the German commander who will take this into account in favor of the population in the inevitable crackdown following the crime committed against our comrades of the Tulle garrison."
+On 9 June, between 09:00 and 10:00, SS-Sturmbannführer Aurel Kowatsch declared to Prefect Trouillé and the secretary general of the prefecture, M. Roche: "Your gesture [care of wounded Germans] will not be ignored by the German commander who will take this into account in favor of the population in the inevitable crackdown following the crime committed against our comrades of the Tulle garrison."
 He told them that the mass arrests had already begun, detaining all men between the ages of sixteen and sixty and authorizing only "the release of all essential elements after verification of their loyalties."

 According to Trouillé and Roche, Kowatsch took his orders directly from General Heinz Lammerding, presumably by radio.
 The mass arrests affected a population already distraught from the battle: "In small groups, the SS scoured the homes and the streets; they entered lodgings, examined the men that they found there; to the women, they claimed that it was an identity check, that the absence of their husband, sons or brothers would not last long so not to bother packing supplies".
 "We were led by the SS down to the docks of Rigny. [...]
 A larger group joined ours. [...]
 We slowly approached Souilhac: the half-tracks, the tanks in good order, parked along the sidewalks. [...]
 Our group joined with others; other groups joined with ours; and as concern grew, our hands started to shake. [...]
 We walked with heads high, the better to hide our anxiety".
 The members of the [French paramilitary] Chantiers de jeunesse were gathered in the barracks of the Enfants de troupe and taken away to the weapons factory.
 In total, close to five thousand men and boys were assembled in front of the weapons factory.